Frequently Asked Questions

 Q. Why is the word "Debit" on the front of the card?

-A. Card issuers are required to label non-credit products with the term “Debit.”.
-However, when prompted at checkout, you may choose either credit or debit (if you have a PIN) at the point of sale to complete a transaction.
+A. Card issuers are required to label non-credit products with the term “Debit.”
+However, when prompted at checkout, you may choose either Credit or Debit (if your card has a PIN) to complete a transaction.
+In Canada, cards do not display “Debit” and can only be used as Credit (no PIN option is available).

-Q. Can exchange this card for its cash value or can I get cash at an ATM?
+Q. Can I exchange this card for its cash value or can I get cash at an ATM?

 Q. How is my card different than a credit card?